jonahgrossman00/jonahgrossman00/README.md

 I'm Jonah, a data enthusiast and aspiring data scientist hailing from Los Angeles.
 My GitHub journey revolves around crafting Python, R, and SQL queries for various data science and data engineering projects.

 ### About Me ℹ️
-💻 Currently pursuing my Master's in Information and Data Science at UC Berkeley. /n 🎓 Holds a Bachelor's degree in Data Science and Economics.
+💻 Currently pursuing my Master's in Information and Data Science at UC Berkeley.<br>
+🎓 Holds a Bachelor's degree in Data Science and Economics.<br>
 🌟 Passionate about transforming raw data into actionable insights.
 📊 Skilled in data analysis, machine learning, and statistical modeling.
 🚀 Constantly exploring new tools and technologies to level up my data game.